 Start & finish: Box Hill & Westhumble Station

-Getting There: There are trains running from Victoria station to Box Hill & Westhumble.
+Getting There: Trains are running from Victoria station to Box Hill & Westhumble.
 The journey time is around 50 minutes long.
 There are six trains an hour (4 on Sundays) from Leatherhead to Victoria or Waterloo (journey time 45 minutes).
 You should buy a day return to Box Hill & Westhumble.
-If you are driving, there is a pay and display car park at the station.
+There is a pay and display car park at the station if you are driving.

 “Walking is man’s best medicine.” – Hippocrates